Charles Edward Mudie: Mudie's Lending Library

 George Moore criticized the moral and structural power the circulating library system had on literary distribution.
 His response to censorship was to issue a number of polemics against circulating libraries, the most popular being Literature at Nurse, or Circulating Morals.
 He confronted Mudie on why the librarian refused to sell A Modern Lover.
-Mudie's response:"Your book was considered immoral.
+Mudie's response was:"Your book was considered immoral.
 Two ladies from the country wrote to me objecting to that scene where the girl sat to the artist as a model for Venus.
 After that I naturally refused to circulate your book, unIess any customer said he wanted particularly to read Mr. Moore's novel."
 Mudie was also crucial in the success of scientific volumes – in November 1859 he bought 500 copies of the first publication of Charles Darwin's On the Origin of Species.
 In fact, much of Darwin's own reading was obtained from Mudie's nonfiction collection.
 His five-guinea annual subscription allowed him to borrow a parcel of up to six recently-published books a month.

 In 1860 the company's New Oxford Street premises were substantially enlarged, and new branches of the business were subsequently established in other English cities such as York, Manchester, and Birmingham.
 (Competitors of Mudie's in London in the 1870s included circulating libraries of Bolton, Day, Miles, Rolandi, W.H.
 Smith & Sons, and United.)
 In 1864 Mudie's was converted into a limited company.
 On August 18, 1871, directors of Mudie's Select Library (Limited) acquired control of the English and Foreign Library (formerly known as Hookham's).

 Mudie's library continued into the 1930s.
 The decline of Mudie's eventually came as a result of the rising number of government-funded public libraries, which offered similar services at a much-reduced rate.